Cataract surgery for Pakistanis

 Just £110 can restore the eyesight of a vulnerable person in the coastal areas of Pakistan and Pakistan-administered Kashmir.
 It’s a priceless gift, which the person you’re helping wouldn’t be able to afford without your help.

 A future of change

 When a person is cured of cataracts, especially in communities with limited accessibility for the visually impaired, they not only have their eyesight restored, but they’re able to navigate their environment, earn a living, and care for their families.
 It provides ongoing benefits for the whole family for years to come.

 With your help, we want to support 100 people to be able to see, and remove the risk of blindness. .

 Human Appeal has been working in Pakistan for 15 years.
 Last year, we helped 372,208 people in Pakistan through projects that provide sustainable clean water, livelihood training, solar-powered electricity, and food security.

-This Ramadan, you can change the life and future of a vulnerable person, and reap the multiplied blessings of the holy month.
+You can change the life and future of a vulnerable person.